 Are you ready to get this party started?
-I’m kicking off back-to-school week with a review and giveaway of the LunchBots Trio!
+I’m kicking off back-to-school week with a review of the LunchBots Trio!

 I selected the LunchBots Trio to test, because I liked how the interior was divided into two square-ish sections and one long thin one.
 The box is made of high grade stainless steel and you can choose a blue, red or stainless finish for the lid.
 I went with the stainless lid and it looks super.
 It’s sleek and sophisticated enough for an adult to use but it still works fine for kids.
 My three-year-old calls this the “robot” lunch box — high praise from him.